Twitch Extension Support for Destiny 2

 The overlay can be minimized at any time.

-Completing viewer bounties will grant in-game rewards to the viewer's connected Destiny 2 account, including Trials Tokens, Glimmer, XP, and exclusive Twitch rewards.
+Completing viewer bounties will grant in-game rewards to the viewer's connected Destiny 2 account, including Trials Reputation, Glimmer, XP, and exclusive Twitch rewards.
 Progress towards bounties can be seen by navigating to the Viewer Bounties tab of the overlay during the stream.

 Reaction bounties allow viewers to engage with the outcome of Trials of Osiris matches by sending end of match reactions to the streamer.